Theory NOGRID Simulation Solver Technology

 MESHLESS MODELING AND SIMULATION

 Numerical fluid mechanics (Computational Fluid Dynamics, CFD) is a well known and established method within fluid mechanics and is used to solve fluid mechanical problems approximately with numerical methods.
-The model equations are the Navier-Stokes equations, which are nonlinear partial differential equations of second order, which prescribe a fluid completely.
+The model equations are the Navier-Stokes equations, which are nonlinear partial differential equations of second order, that prescribe a fluid completely.

 An important step in handling partial differential equations is to use discrete algebraic replacements for the continuous differential equations.
 Several methods are currently in use, such as the finite volume (FV), finite element (FE), and finite difference (FD) method.
 We use a general finite difference (gFD) method to discretize the Navier-Stokes equation.
 General means that we operate on an unstructured points basis, whereas the classical FD-method operates on structured points only.